cerndb/flume-ng-audit-db/log-file-source.md

 This source is compatible with log files which are rolled out.
 It will check if the file has been rolled out, in such case it will start reading again from the beginning of the file.

-A header with name "log_event_timestamp" is created in every Flume event with the timestamp value extracted from the log event.
-The value of this header is a string with the following format: "yyyy-MM-dd'T'HH:mm:ssZ".

 ## Configuration

 In order to use LogFileSource as source in your Flume agent, you need to specify the type of agent source as: